Jay and Silent Bob: Jay and Silent Bob: Mall Brawl

-Interabang Entertainment and Spoony Bard Productions produced Jay and Silent Bob Mall Brawl as a Limited Run Games release for the Nintendo Entertainment System.
-It was later announced that the game would be available on digital platforms.
-The 8-bit-style game, a tribute to 1980s beat 'em up games, was released on May 7, 2020, on Steam and Nintendo Switch.
-PlayStation 4 also got a release from Limited Run Games that included the last patch known as the Arcade Edition.
-This patch also dropped to the Steam, Sony PlayStation 4, and Nintendo Switch versions of the game.
-The NES release is still the original unpatched release of the game.
+In 2020, Interabang Entertainment and Spoony Bard Productions developed Jay and Silent Bob Mall Brawl, it was published by Limited Run Games for the Nintendo Entertainment System, and ported to Nintendo Switch, Steam and PlayStation 4.
+The NES release is the original release of the game, it was even offered a cartridge version of it.

 Jay and Silent Bob: Chronic Blunt Punch

 In February 2016, Interabang announced the development of Jay and Silent Bob: Chronic Blunt Punch, a beat 'em up video game in the style of Castle Crashers featuring the title characters fighting through miscreants in the "mall of purgatory" down the street from the Quick Stop.
 In addition to combat, the game includes a means to use insults as finishing moves in combat.
-The game is being developed with input from Smith and considered part of the View Askewniverse.
+The game was developed with input from Smith and considered part of the View Askewniverse.
 Interabang used the Fig crowdfunding to raise $400k to complete the title, which successfully raised over $435,000 at the completion of the campaign.

-After a long period with no updates (which included the acquisition and dismantling of the Fig platform by Republic) the game has been announced for release in 2025.
+After a long period with no updates (which included the acquisition and dismantling of the Fig platform by Republic), the game was released on April 20, 2026 for Windows, Switch (with Switch 2 compatibility), PlayStation 5, and Xbox Series X/S. Upon release, it retailed for 19.99 USD for each version.